-When taking photos with the drone I noticed sometimes there just wasn’t enough dynamic range in the RAW files.
-The really cool thing is you can take 3 to 5 bracketed photos with the DJI Fly More APP.
+When taking photos with the drone, I noticed there wasn’t enough dynamic range in the RAW files.
+The cool thing is you can take 3 to 5 bracketed photos with the DJI Fly More APP.

-I have found that by shooting RAW with AEB set to 5 I have five different exposures to pick from rather than always just merging multiples ones into a photo.
+By shooting RAW with AEB set to 5, I have five different exposures to pick from rather than constantly merging multiple ones into a photo.

-Often I am just picking the best exposure and tweaking that photo.
+Often I am just picking the best exposure and tweak that photo.

-Anytime you have something moving in the frame you will need to do a custom merge or just pick the best exposure.
-So for the photo of these Brown Pelicans flying in the photo, I just picked the best exposure and editing it in Lightroom.
+Anytime you have something moving in the frame, you need to do a custom merge or pick the best exposure.
+So I decided on the best exposure and edited it in Lightroom for the photo of these Brown Pelicans flying in the picture.

-During a sunset is a great reason to use the Auto Exposure Bracket [AEB] to be able to hold together such a wide dynamic range.
+Sunset is a great reason to use the Auto Exposure Bracket [AEB] to hold such a wide dynamic range together.

-Anytime you are shooting and you can shoot a variety of exposures you give yourself a lot more options in the editing.
+Anytime you shoot and can shoot various exposures, you give yourself many more options in the editing.

 Not For Decisive Moment

-When shooting people or moving objects trying to shoot a bracket and get the best peak moment isn’t realistic.
-Just shoot RAW in these type of situations.
-However, it is a good idea to shoot a bracket of exposures to then pick the best exposure that you will use when in a situations for shooting people.
+Shooting people or moving objects trying to shoot a bracket and get the best peak moment isn’t realistic.
+Instead, shoot RAW in these types of situations.
+However, it is a good idea to shoot a bracket of exposures to then pick the best exposure that you will use when in a condition for shooting people.